 Physicians should encourage gout patients to take steps to manage their gout with these important lifestyle changes.
+Learn more about long-term management of gout and hyperuricemia by listening to this podcast from two expert rheumatologists in the gout space.

 - Check Uric Acid Levels Twice a Year – The goal should be a uric acid level below 6.0 mg/dL.